cskate1997/cskate1997/README.md

 ### :man_technologist: About Me:
 I am Roboticist <img src="https://media.giphy.com/media/eK6XrxPKZkKBplU28s/giphy.gif" width="110"> who solves problems you don't know you have in ways you can't understand.

-- :telescope: I’m working as a Robotics Engineer and have experience in Perception, Motion Planning and Deep Learning.
+- :telescope: I’m working as a Robotics Engineer and have experience in Perception, Motion Planning, SLAM and Deep Learning.

 - :seedling: Eternal Learner .